-At the time of this paper’s publication, the proponents of structured programming took their views to the somewhat logical extreme of object-oriented programming as a means of coping with the increased complexity inherent in larger programs.
-This led to the development of languages like SmallTalk and Eiffel, which emphasized using purely object-oriented structures to focus on software quality.
+At the time of this paper’s publication, structured programming was being taken to the somewhat logical extreme of object-oriented programming as a means of coping with the increased complexity inherent in larger programs, leading to the development of languages like SmallTalk and Eiffel which emphasized using purely object-oriented structures to focus on software quality.
 The success of these languages led to the introduction of object-oriented concepts to existing languages like C (C++ and Objective-C), and the creation of new languages like Java (started in 1991).
 Since that time, Java has gone on to become the most widely used languages in the world, with an estimated 9 million developers.

-In the midst of the fever surrounding object-oriented and structured programming, Hughes paper provides an argument on why functional programming principles still matter, and why we shouldn’t be so quick to ignore the advantages functional programming offers.
+In the midst of the fever surrounding object-oriented and structured programming, Hughes paper provides an argument on why functional programming principles still matter, and why we shouldn’t be so quick to ignore the advantages functional programming offers while adopting object-oriented paradigms.
 In his analysis, Hughes first tries to go beyond the typical list of arguments for functional programming that reference immutability and side-effects, to get to the core point that makes functional programming important — modularity.

 Our ability to decompose a problem into parts depends directly on our ability to glue solutions together. … Functional programs provide two new kinds of glue — higher-order functions and lazy evaluation.